Kingcatch/GDPR_Obfuscator_Tool/README.md

 **How to Use the Tool**

-Project Structure
 The tool consists of the following main scripts:

-dispatcher.py: The main entry point that coordinates the invocation and processing of the data.
+- dispatcher.py: The main entry point that coordinates the invocation and processing of the data.
 It routes requests to the appropriate handler based on the file format (CSV, JSON, Parquet).

-csv_handler.py: Handles processing and obfuscation of CSV files.
+- csv_handler.py: Handles processing and obfuscation of CSV files.

-json_handler.py: Handles processing and obfuscation of JSON files.
+- json_handler.py: Handles processing and obfuscation of JSON files.

-parquet_handler.py: Handles processing and obfuscation of Parquet files.
+- parquet_handler.py: Handles processing and obfuscation of Parquet files.

 1. JSON Input Example
 The tool is invoked with a JSON string containing: